SusimRoy/Personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Master of Science student in the Department of Computer Science at the University of Buffalo.
-My current research focuses on increasing the trustability and precision of multimodal generative models at the Trusted AI Lab under the supervision of [Prof. Nalini Ratha](https://nalini-ratha.github.io/).
+My current research focuses on improving the spatial reasoning capabilities of multimodal generative models at the Trusted AI Lab under the supervision of [Prof. Nalini Ratha](https://nalini-ratha.github.io/).
 Previously, I was an Undergraduate at [IIT Jodhpur](iitj.ac.in) in the Department of Computer Science where I have worked on adversarial learning and leveraging foundation models for biometric applications at the [Image Analysis and Biometrics Lab](https://iab-rubric.org/people/undergrads) advised by [Prof. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/) and [Prof. Richa Singh](http://home.iitj.ac.in/~richa/).
 {style="text-align: justify;"}